-- The Complete Adoption Book: Everything You Need to Know to Adopt a Child, 3rd Ed. - The Complete Adoption Book, written by Raymond W. Godwin and his wife, Laura, is a step-by-step guide and adoption reference book that includes information on how to begin the domestic or international adoption process, expenses associated with adoption, preparing a home study, being matched with a birth mother, and how to prepare for bringing your child home.
+- The Complete Adoption Book: Everything You Need to Know to Adopt a Child, 3rd Ed. - The Complete Adoption Book, written by Raymond W. Godwin and Laura Beauvais-Godwin, is a step-by-step guide and adoption reference book that includes information on how to begin the domestic or international adoption process, expenses associated with adoption, preparing a home study, being matched with a birth mother, and how to prepare for bringing your child home.

 - Evan B. Donaldson Adoption Institute - As a nonprofit organization, the Donaldson Adoption Instituted researches adoption law and provides educational resources for couples considering adoption.

 - North American Council on Adoptable Children - The NACAC provides advocacy services, educational resources, and general adoption support for couples living in the United States and Canada who are waiting to adopt children.

 - Carolina Hope Christian Adoption Agency - Carolina Hope, an international adoption agency and home study facilitator, offers monthly adoption workshops, webinars on the home study process, and general information on the international adoption process.

 - 2014 Tax Credit Information